Criminal Justice MS

 General Concentration

-This program provides students the opportunity to enhance their theoretical foundation of criminal justice; develop cognitive skills including application of ethics, written and oral communications, critical thinking, reasoning, understanding, and conducting research; and prepare for their professional future.
+This concentration provides students the opportunity to enhance their theoretical foundation of criminal justice; develop cognitive skills including application of ethics, written and oral communications, critical thinking, reasoning, understanding, and conducting research; and prepare for their professional future.

 Electives